 They never argue, discuss or trying to find new alternatives on a way of action, but usually, the insist on the old, “tested” ways of making things.
 They constantly nagging you about subjects and issues on a project or task that are highly unimportant, insisting “on the details” and on how they “know how the job is done” [!!!].
 Most of the times, these people, have not needed at all from a consultant, or a firm of experts.
 They need just an assistance, someone with the knowledge to do the specific thing they require of.

-The results from a cooperation such as this are the “best of the involve ones’ opinion” poorly and never a task reach it original targeting or scope!!!
+The results from a cooperation such as this are the “best of the involve ones’ opinion” poorly and never a task reaches it original targeting or scope!!!

 The other kind, the good ones, clients, are persons or group of people, ready to seek the knowledge and expertise, they require, and prompt to do what it takes to proceed a cooperation with the interested parties.
 Usually, strive after forming an educated opinion on the subject at hand, read and test variable solutions, before they approach you.

-They try to focus on the objectives at hand and not on the require procedures, respect your time and limits, discuss the best ways to do their biding.
-They always been “in the loop” in a loose tied manner without impose themselves either with directions or with mandates (you do, or…), living you the initiative to do what you do best (and this is the reason they originally hire you for!!!).
-They seek expertise or consultancy in a specific (not a broad) scope of things, they involved in the loop only when it is necessary, they try to involve in the process other members from they stuff (either as operational assistance or as trainees) in order to acquire the necessary knowledge or skills, the discuss, negotiate, respect their and your time and boundaries and never they don’t change the “rules of the games“, agreed upon at the start of your cooperation.
+They try to focus on the objectives at hand and not on the required procedures, respect your time and limits, discuss the best ways to do their bidding.
+They have always been “in the loop” in a loosely tied manner without imposing themselves either with directions or with mandates (you do, or…), giving you the initiative to do what you do best (and this is the reason they originally hire you for!!!).
+They seek expertise or consultancy in a specific (not abroad) scope of things, they involved in the loop only when it is necessary, they try to involve in the process other members from the stuff (either as operational assistance or as trainees) in order to acquire the necessary knowledge or skills, the discuss, negotiate, respect their and your time and boundaries and never they don’t change the “rules of the games“, agreed upon at the start of your cooperation.

-Usually, the results of such a cooperation are highly value and contribute value-added effects on business or personal processes.
+Usually, the results of such a cooperation are highly valued and contribute value-added effects on business or personal processes.